 Your face really takes a beating.
 Of course, it's not just you...it's all of us and it's inevitable.
 Our faces are what we wear in the world every single day.
 I think most of us have something of a routine for cleaning our faces, but my guess is that many people are missing out on an important step: detox!

 We are constantly bombarded with toxins in the air…through pollution we can’t avoid, the things we eat and drink, materials we come into contact with…the list really goes on and on.
 Doing a weekly face detox is an easy addition to your current skincare routine (or easy to add to a new routine for new healthy habits).
-This little DIY detox face bar is just what you need!
+These little DIY detox face bars are just what you need!

 First, what is the best method for maintaining a clean and healthy face?

 And does it really make a difference?

 I find that they key to keeping your face in tip top shape is a consistent routine.
 Not only a consistent routine, but a consistent and clean routine.
 Steer clear of products on the shelves with ingredients you cannot pronounce.
 The shorter the list, the better!
 Don't let the multi-billion dollar "beauty" industry fool you into thinking you need all of that junk on your skin that they are selling (reminder: your skin in your body's largest organ)!
 Let's let nature do her work naturally.